TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 4/Philippians 4.21.md

 ---

-Salute every saint in Christ Jesus.
-The brethren that are with me salute you.
+Greet every saint in Christ Jesus.
+The brothers who are with me greet you.